gracenote/django-health-monitor/docs/usage.rst

 - /health/
 - /health/<uid>/
-- /health/<uid>/<test_name>/
+- /health/<uid>/<test>/

 Where:

 - <uid> is a unique identifier for the asset that is being tracked.
-- <test_name> is the name of a test associated with the asset.
+- <test> is the name of a test associated with the asset.
 Scoring logic (below) will need to be configured before test scores can be posted to an asset.

 Create Health Models